Treaty of Tordesillas (1524): Death of Barthélémy Doria

-Treaty of Madrid in 1526: a promise with no effects
+Treaty of Madrid (1526)

-As a result of the Treaty of Tordesillas, Monaco was included in the Treaty of Madrid signed in 1526 between France and Spain.
-The intention was tu return any properties confiscated by the Kingdom of France to the Lord of Monaco.
+As a result of the Treaty of Tordesillas, Monaco was included in the Treaty of Madrid signed in 1526 between France and the Habsburgs.
+The intention was to return any properties confiscated by the Kingdom of France to the Lord of Monaco.
 However, these provisions were never duly implemented.

-On the way to his crowning in Bologna, Emperor Charles V made a four-day stop in Monaco from August 5 to August 9, 1529, manifesting his benevolence.
+On the way to his crowning in Bologna, Emperor Charles V made a four-day stop in Monaco from 5 to 9 August 1529, manifesting his benevolence.

 However, despite the appearance of support of the Emperor, who even suggested that Augustine Grimaldi should be raised to the cardinalate, it seems that the appearances were delusive, as little was done for Monaco.
 Meanwhile, Andrea Doria had changed sides and become a close ally of the Emperor too.
-AugustineGrimaldy sought to balance his alliance and secretly dealt with the Kingdom of France, before dying, in mysterious circumstances, in 1532.
+Augustine Grimaldi sought to balance his alliance and secretly dealt with the Kingdom of France, before dying, in mysterious circumstances, in 1532.

-In December 1523, Francisco de Valenzuela was accredited as imperial resident in Monaco before being chased to Genoa by regent Etienne Grimaldi in May 1534, in an attempt to curtail the influence of Spain on Monaco.
+In December 1523, Francisco de Valenzuela was accredited as imperial resident in Monaco before being chased to Genoa by regent Etienne Grimaldi in May 1534, in an attempt to curtail the Imperial and Spanish influence on Monaco.
 Thus, Etienne would later refuse another visit of the Emperor while welcoming Pope Paul III for a visit to Monaco in May 1538.

 Monaco was once again included in the Treaty of Crepy in 1544.